Recipes featured in

 Cream together the butter and sugar until pale and fluffy.
-Beat in the remaining marmalade, Drambuie and orange rind.
+Beat in the remaining marmalade, Drambuie, and orange rind.

 Add the eggs a little at a time, beating after each addition.
 Fold in half the sifted flour, then fold in the rest with the baking powder and salt.
 Add a little milk to give a soft-dropping consistency.

-Pour the mixture into the basin, cover with buttered grease proof paper or foil, and secure with string.
-Allow a some room for the pudding to rise.
+Pour the mixture into the bowl, cover with buttered greaseproof paper or foil, and secure with string.
+Allow some room for the pudding to rise.
 Place in the steamer or a boiling pan of water and steam for 1 hour.

 Invert the pudding on to a serving plate.
 Serve with lots of custard or cream and a bit of extra warmed marmalade.
-Serves 4.

 You can also cook this in the oven in a bain marie.

-Pre-heat the oven to 375°F/190°C.
+Pre-heat the oven to 190°C/375°F/Gas mark 5.

 Pulse the oats in a food processor to make an oat flour.
-For a coarser texture, you can leave oats as is.
+For a coarser texture, you can leave the oats as is.
 Mix together the oat flour, whole wheat flour, salt, sugar and bicarbonate of soda.

 Add the butter and rub together using fingers until the mixture has the consistency of breadcrumbs.

-Add the water a little at a time and combine until you have a thick dough.
+Add the water a little at a time, and combine until you have a thick dough.
 The amount of water needed will vary depending on the oats.
 Use your hands to form a ball.

 Place the oatcakes on a baking tray and bake for approx. 20-30 minutes or until slightly golden brown at the edges.
-Makes 16.

 Sift the flour with the bicarbonate of soda and cream of tartar into a mixing bowl.
 Stir in the sugar and oil, then beat in the egg and milk gradually until a thick batter is formed.